 “All your files have been copied and the database has been dumped,” he wrote on a message appearing on the homepage of affected dark web sites.

 During an interview with Motherboard, the hacker said this was his first ever hack and that the initial intention wasn’t actually to take the entire hosting provider offline, but rather to go through its content.

-The fact that they had contradicted their “zero tolerance to child pornography” policy posted on their front page seems to have prompted the hack and change his intent.
+The fact that they had contradicted their “zero tolerance to child exploitation” policy posted on their front page seems to have prompted the hack and change his intent.

 Most of the illicit websites, the hacker added, were allowed tens of gigabytes of storage, which is more than the 256MB that the provider restricts its dark web sites to – a clear suggestion, according to him, that the company was fully aware of what was going on.